sampathvarshith/sampathvarshith/README.md

-🎓 Computer Science & Engineering student with a focus on Cybersecurity 🔐 Interested in Cyber Defense, Network Security, and Digital Forensics 🧑‍💻 Learning Linux, Python, and security frameworks like OWASP 🌐 Exploring AI's role in automating cybersecurity tasks 🛡️ Passionate about solving security challenges and staying ahead of threat
+🎓 Computer Science & Engineering student with a focus on Cybersecurity 🔐 Interested in Cyber Defense, Network Security, and Digital Forensics 🧑‍💻 Learning Linux, Python, and HTML, CSS, JAVA SCRIPT 🎓 Student @ lovely professional university
+🌐 Exploring AI's role in automating cybersecurity tasks 🛡️ Passionate about solving security challenges and staying ahead of threat